 Email is not a safe or confidential way to communicate.
 Sending an email is like sending a postcard through the email.
 Anyone along the path can read what it says.
 If you need to talk to someone about the danger or abuse in your life, if possible, call a hotline instead.

-If you must use email to discuss your situation we suggest you use an account that your abuser does not know about.
-Set up a new account with a free email service like hotmail, yahoo, or gmail.
+If you must use email to discuss your situation, we suggest you use an account that your abuser does not know about.
+Set up a new account with a free email service like Gmail or Outlook.

 Be smart about passwords to keep you abuser out of your accounts.
-Do not use a name or password that contains any identifying information (no names, nicknames, initials, birthdates, zipcodes, etc).
-Instead use a name and password that contains a random mix of letters, with capital letters and numbers.
+Do not use a name or password that contains any identifying information (no names, nicknames, initials, birth dates, zip codes, etc).
+Instead, use a generic username and a password that contains a random mix of letters, with capital letters and numbers.
 For example Sf4v3FF71.

-If the computer asks if you would like to save your password or login information, select "no".
+If the computer asks if you would like to save your password or login information, select "no" or "never."

-- Disconnect the cellphone battery when visiting a legal or domestic violence office.
-Your abuser may be using an app or computer software that shows where you are in real time and by removing the phone battery, your abuser will not have tracking access.
+- Disconnect the cell phone battery when visiting a legal or domestic violence office.
+Your abuser may be using an app or computer software that shows where you are in real time.
+By removing the phone battery, your abuser will not have tracking access.

 - Password protect your phone and do not share the password with anyone.

-- Be aware that while texts can be deleted, but an abuser can recover deleted texts.
+- Be aware that while texts can be deleted, an abuser can recover deleted texts.